 It’s a totally unique experience and well worth a try!
 There are kick sleds available at certain points of entry to the ice road.

-This evening you are free to enjoy dinner at one of the restaurants in town before an evening aurora hunt.
-You will be picked up from the hotel by your guide and his minivan and taken out to some vantage points for seeing the northern lights.
+This evening you are free to enjoy dinner at one of the restaurants in town before an evening Northern Lights hunt.
+You will be picked up from the hotel by your guide and his minivan and taken out to some remote vantage points for seeing the Northern Lights.

-The northern ights are not guaranteed, but this trip out will give you the best options for seeing them if the forecast is good.
+The Northern Lights are not guaranteed, but this trip out will give you the best options for seeing them if the forecast is good.

-The guides might change the night of this tour if they believe the chances of seeing the northern lights are better on an alternative evening.
+The guides might change the night of this tour if they believe the chances of seeing the Northern Lights are better on an alternative evening during your stay in Lulea.

 Return around 23.30 and overnight.

-After breakfast experience what for many is the highlight of any trip to the arctic (after seeing the Northern Lights!) and that is the joy of riding your own sled dog team through pristine snowy landscapes.
+After breakfast, experience what for many is the highlight of any trip to the Arctic (after seeing the Northern Lights!) and that is the joy of riding your own dog sledding team through pristine snowy landscapes.

-Your guide will transfer you to the kennel about 15kms away from the lodge.
-With 2 people per team learn to take control of a husky team and have the satisfaction of mushing them as you drive on the forest and lake trail.
+Your guide will transfer you to the kennels about 15kms away from the lodge.
+With 2 people per team, learn to take control of a husky team and have the satisfaction of mushing them as you drive on the forest and lake trail.
 The experience lasts 2 hours and is sure to leave you with some fantastic memories.

 You will stop for a Swedish Fika as part of the trip.